payalmohapatra/Multi-Level-Physical-Fatigue-Prediction-in-Manufacturing-Workers/README.md

 2. Task independent training using all tasks and only features using biophysical signals.
 Models are saved with prefix combined_* this setting.
 3. Task independent training using all tasks and all features.
 Models are saved with prefix combined_vitals_* for this setting.

-All the models are trained using two types of loss fucntions - assymetric and Linex loss.
-Refer to *MxD_Final_CodeBase/Predictive_Models/Data_Analysis_Regression_fixed_Train_Test.ipynb* for illustrations of the loss fucntions.
+All the models are trained using two types of loss functions - asymmetric and Linex loss.
+Refer to ./Predictive_Models/Data_Analysis_Regression_fixed_Train_Test.ipynb for illustrations of the loss functions.
 The models are saved with suffixes of *_assym and *_linex respectively.

 ### Sample Data
 Sample training data are present with suffix *_train and test data with fixed subjects left out of training with suffix *_test.
 These can be used to reproduce the results reported in the final report.
-For training only sample data from a couple of participants are provided.
-Although a fully trained model and a complete testset is provided to allow users to analyse the results.
+For training, only sample data from a couple of participants are provided here.
+A fully trained model and a complete testset are provided to allow users to analyze the results.
 The statistics of training and test data are as follows :

 * Train : 33 particpants for composite lay-up task and 27 participants for ziptie task
 * Test : 8 participants from each task

-In future updated datasets can be downloaded by re-running the scripts here - MxD_Final_CodeBase/Data_Download_Scripts
+The complete dataset can be downloaded by running the scripts here - MxD_Final_CodeBase/Data_Download_Scripts

 ## Helper Functions

-The data preparation, segmentation, standardisation are done here - MxD_Final_CodeBase/Predictive_Models/helper_functions_user_study_2_0.py
+The data preparation, segmentation, standardization are done here - ./Predictive_Models/helper_functions_user_study_2_0.py

 This is the central script repo for all helper functions used throughout the codebase.
-Please refer this from main script for easy understanding.
+Please refer to this from the main script (./Predictive_Models/Data_Analysis_Regression_fixed_Train_Test.ipynb) for easy understanding.

 ## Model Checkpoints
-All model checkpoints are stored here for quick analysis and inference - MxD_Final_CodeBase/Predictive_Models/model_checkpoints
+All model checkpoints are stored here for quick analysis and inference - ./Predictive_Models/model_checkpoints

-These models are trained on data collected at Northwestern University till 1 December, 2022.
+These models are trained on data collected at Northwestern University till 1 December 2022.